Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Application

 To ensure that the vast majority of offenders have been able to re-offend in the data within the three years following sentencing, i.e., are not in prison for the entire three years during which we observe potential recidivism, we need to reduce the data set to minor crimes.
 An analysis of the recidivism effect based on the entire dataset would require strict control for crime and offender profiles in order to avoid bias in the estimated effect caused by the inclusion of observations for which recidivism is highly unlikely due to long-term incarceration.
 At the same time, including offenses that result in a long prison sentence would not improve the quality of the estimator for the recidivism effect.
 Recent studies on the effect of incarceration have reduced their datasets based on different rules: \citet{Loeffler2013does} have concentrated on cases of the three lowest charge classes, \citet{Green2010Using} on drug offenses.
 We follow \citet{Bhuller2020Incarceration} by reducing the dataset based on the sentence lengths that an independent institution - in our case the Minnesota Sentencing Guidelines Commission - recommends for each observed offense given the type of crime, the severity of the offense and the offender's criminal history.
 We reduce our dataset to cases with presumptive sentences of up to three years (a detailed list of the included offenses can be found in Appendix \ref{app:crimelist}).
 The resulting sample contains 48,849 cases involving 38,874 unique offenders.
+Only some 10 percent of the offenses in our sample did not result in incarceration.

-Some 82\% of the offenses in the final dataset have resulted in a sentence of up to one year in county jails, while in about 14\% of the observed cases, offenders were sentenced to one to two years in state prison, meaning in 96\% of the cases offenders had at least one year after their official release date to recividate.
-In only some 0.9\% of the cases the offender was convicted to three or more years in state prison.
-Given that usually only two-thirds of a sentence are served in prison and the rest is on probation, the share of offenders having at least one year to recidivate is even higher than 96\%.
+Some 82 percent of the offenses in the final dataset have resulted in a sentence of up to one year in county jails, while in about 14 percent of the observed cases, offenders were sentenced to one to two years in state prison, meaning in 96 percent of the cases offenders had at least one year after their official release date to recividate.
+In only some 0.9 percent of the cases the offender was convicted to three or more years in state prison.
+Given that usually only two-thirds of a sentence are served in prison and the rest is on probation, the share of offenders having at least one year to recidivate is even higher than 96 percent.